littlehorse-enterprises/lh-quickstart-java/README.md

 As you can see, you can get the stack trace through the LittleHorse API.

 You can also find the `TaskRun` by searching for failed tasks.
-Remember that all of this will be presented in a super-cool UI once we have it finished.
+Remember that all of this is also presented in our super-cool dashboard.

 ```
 lhctl search taskRun --taskDefName greet --status TASK_FAILED